Frequently Asked Questions

 Is homebirth safe?

-Homebirth is a safe option for pregnant people whose pregnancies are without complications and are full-term at the start of labor when monitored and attended by professional midwives.
+Homebirth is a safe option for those whose pregnancies are without complications, are full-term at the start of labor, and when monitored and attended by professional midwives.
 For some babies and parents who are at higher risk for complications, a hospital birth is a safer option.
 To learn more about the safety of home birth, check out these studies:

 Can I have a water birth?